Ex-White House aide says Trump trying to silence her

 She declined Tuesday to answer questions about her recordings, which she has described as a “treasure trove,” and the extent to which colleagues are secretly recording each other at the White House, again citing the arbitration action.

-But she defended herself against criticism that she didn’t do enough to help African-Americans.
-She noted that hiring and personnel were the responsibility of others in the White House, but said she has “tons and tons of emails” in which she pushed job candidates for consideration.
+But she insisted she pushed for diversity in the White House.
+She noted that hiring and personnel were the responsibility of others, but said she has “tons and tons of emails” in which she pushed job candidates for consideration.

 “And it just didn’t seem good enough for this White House,” Manigault Newman said, suggesting the president is uninterested having a diverse staff.
 “There is no excuse that there’s not another African-American assistant to the president.
 No excuse whatsoever.”